venerasf/Venera/README.md

         `s m:p <key>` filter by path.
         `s m:d <key>` filter by description.
         `s t <tag1 tag2...>` filter by tags.

+USE SCRIPT/MODULE:
+    `use path/to/script.lua` Configure a script.
+    `use tags http sql` Set scripts matching with tags.

 SET VARIABLE:
     `set RHOST <value>` Configure var for an in use test.